Daylight Saving Time can pose serious health risks

 Daylight saving time is Sunday, and losing sleep after clocks "spring forward" an hour could be more than just an annoyance.

 Although the idea of DST was conceived by Benjamin Franklin in 1784, it wasn't established in the United States or Europe until World War I. It has been repealed, reinstated and extended over the years and states can exempt themselves from participating.
 Hawaii and Arizona don't observe it.
-Michigan Representative Michele Hoitenga has introduced a bill that would make Michigan the third state to get rid of daylight saving time.
+Michigan Representative Michele Hoitenga has introduced a

 This small time shift can significantly raise the risk of health-related issues.